twuilliam/nodes-info/lisa.md

 ## Credit system

+You can monitor your credits through `accinfo`, which gives an overview of your account information and your credit budget, or `accuse` which shows your monthly usage.

 Make sure that you don't have a credit of 0, otherwise ask Boy Menist <b.n.j.menist@uva.nl> to fix your account.

 At first, 10k credits are assigned to new users.